 The donor will be placed on a mild IV sedation for the retrieval procedure to make sure she is comfortable.
-The doctor will insert an ultrasound-guided needle through the vagina and cervix to remove the follicle fluid, which contains the oocytes (eggs).
+The doctor will insert an ultrasound-guided needle through the vagina and cervix to remove the follicle fluid containing the oocytes (eggs).

 The egg retrieval procedure is relatively short and is completed within 30 minutes or less.
 Following the retrieval, the Egg Donor will be closely monitored for 1 to 2 hours before her friend or family member is allowed to take her home.

 – After Donation